 The absence of Iranian oil from the international market has helped to support prices.
 It is also worth considering that the absence of 8 million barrels of oil from OPEC+ has been an even bigger tailwind for the price.

-The spread between Brent and WTI crude has almost closed.
-The compression should be encouraging more onshore domestic supply into the market.
+The spread between Brent and WTI crude has almost closed which is likely to encourage more onshore domestic supply into the market.
 However, the big question for the sustainability of the oil price rally is when will the supply discipline of OPEC+ end?